- Notre Dame Preparatory School: $15,708

 · reach a minimum GPA of 2.75 for the previous school year.

-· complete and document the required community service for NDPMA.
+· complete and document the required Christian service for NDPMA.

 · contribute to the school community by participating in school-sanctioned extracurricular activities.

 · maintain an acceptable discipline and attendance record at NDPMA.

 1. Apply to and be accepted at Notre Dame Preparatory or Marist Academy.

 2. Register for school at Notre Dame Preparatory or Marist Academy.

 3. Submit an application through Financial Aid for School Tuition (FAST), and provide all state and federal tax documentation to FAST for verification.
 The initial deadline for financial aid is March 15.
 While applications are accepted after March 15, financial aid funds are more limited after this initial deadline.